yashtambade56-ux/axon-ev-project/README.md

-# ⚡ Axon EV – Electric Vehicle Subscription Platform
+# ⚡ Axon EV – Electric Vehicle Subscription Platform.

 Axon EV is a modern web platform designed to showcase and compare electric vehicles while offering a subscription-based rental system.
 The project allows users to explore EV models, compare specifications, and calculate subscription costs based on different plans.